WordPress/openverse/documentation/projects/proposals/relicensing/20241028-implementation_plan_relicensing.md

 - Libraries

   We want our libraries to be used as broadly as possible, in both free as well as non-free software.
+The libraries encourage good practices in terms of API usage and attribution and so we do not want to limit them to just free software.

 - Applications

   We want our applications to be open-source, and forks of these applications to be open-source as well.
-We want these protections to apply even when these applications are accessed over the Internet.
+We do not want to discourage free software derivatives of Openverse.
+We want GPL protections to apply even when these applications are accessed over the Internet.

 ### Determine new licenses